alexzjh21/Password-generator/README.md

 * Would you like to include capital letters?
 * Would you like to include speacial characters?

-**Then the password that mathches the requirement is generated and is ready to use.**
+**-Then the password that mathches the requirement is generated and is ready to use.**

 ## Built with: